simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Manage Keys
 - KMS
     - Manage Keys (multi-tenanted)
+    - Features:
+        Create Keys
+        Import Keys
+        Use IAM to manage access to keys
+        Rotate your keys
+        Disable and re-enable keys
+        Delete keys
+        View use of keys in Cloudtrail
+        Use custom Key Stores (The use of custom key stores requires CloudHSM resources to be available in your account.)
 - Guard Duty
     - Person looking at logs (CloudTrail, VPC Flow, DNS)
     - Looks for suspicious activity